ethz-asl/data-driven-dynamics/README.md

 #### Data Selection

-The data_selection argument is optional (per default False) and can be used to visually select subportions of the data, using the [Visual Dataframe Selector](https://github.com/manumerous/visual_dataframe_selector), before running the model estimation.
+The data_selection argument is optional (per default none) and can be used to visually select subportions of the data.
+- none(default): Data selection is disabled, and the whole section of the log is used
+- interactive: Data is selected interactively using the [Visual Dataframe Selector](https://github.com/manumerous/visual_dataframe_selector), before running the model estimation.
 It is also possible to save the selected subportion of data to a csv file in order to use this exact dataset multiple times.
+- auto: Data is selected automatically (Beta)

 ### Results